-Shower curtains might be perfectly functional, but when it comes to visual appeal, nothing is more modern and elegant than a glass shower door offers the same function with an enhanced modern style and an elegant feel.
-The doors let in light, make bathrooms feel more spacious, and highlight carefully chosen tiles and shower fixtures.
-A variety of shower doors are available to suit any style and bathroom size.
+Shower curtains might be perfectly functional, but a glass shower door offers the same function with an enhanced modern style and an elegant feel.
+The doors let in light, make bathrooms feel more spacious, and highlight carefully chosen decor like tiles and shower fixtures.
+A variety of shower doors are available to suit most any design style and bathroom size.

-While choosing a shower door might seem simple, a number of considerations should be weighed.
-This guide will explore several important features to think about and offer choices by category for some of the best shower doors to fit your bathroom.
+While choosing a shower door might seem simple, a number of important considerations are often weighed.
+This guide will explore several important features to think about and offers choices by category for some of the best shower doors to fit a variety of bathrooms.

 - BEST OVERALL: DreamLine Unidoor Frameless Hinged Shower Door

 - RUNNER-UP: DreamLine Enigma-X Frameless Sliding Shower Door

 - BEST BANG FOR THE BUCK: Delta Simplicity Semi-Frameless Sliding Shower Door